GDGAlgiers/Devfest22Challenges/Web/Password_strength/description.md

 ## Problem Statement

-Aiming to sensitize the users of a banking app of how crucial choosing a good password is to protect their financial details, it has been decided to add a new feature to help users see how strong their password it in
+Aiming to sensitize the users of a banking app of how crucial choosing a good password is to protect their financial details, it has been decided to add a new feature to help users see how strong is their password as well as a visual indicator of it.

-This challenge's goal is to implement a password strength calculator that calculates how much time it would take to crack a password, and display it to the user.
+This challenge's goal is to implement a password strength calculator that calculates how much time it would take to crack a password, with a colored indicator and display it to the user.

 ## Requirements